-Emphasis of Matter We draw attention to:
+Emphasis of Matter

-- (i) Note 11 (a) to the interim condensed consolidated financial information which describes the contingencies relating to cost reimbursable contracts with U.S. Coalition Provisional Authority ("CPA"); and - (ii) Note 11 (b) to the interim condensed consolidated financial information which describe the contingencies and claims with the General Administration of Customs for Kuwait.

-Our conclusion is not further qualified in respect of the matters set out above.
+We draw attention to Note 11 (a) to the interim condensed consolidated financial information which describes the contingencies relating to cost reimbursable contracts with U.S. Coalition Provisional Authority ("CPA").
+Our conclusion is not further qualified in respect of this matter.